Hsumi0ng/sorting_accelerator/README.md

 # sorting_accelerator
-Friends coursework from Cornell 5745
+Friend's coursework from Cornell 5745
+Discuss with me